flo1/bltn/README.md

 Now when you see a page in your browser, you can quickly add it or remove it.
 This should works at least with Firefox and Chromium.

+Uninstallation
+---

+Go into BLTN previously downloaded directory and run as root :

+	sudo make uninstall